 Linda Farmer, Certified Zentangle Teacher

-MY COPYRIGHT NOTICE
+COPYRIGHT NOTICE

 Linda’s List of Official Tangle Patterns

-Sampler of a few Official Tangle Patterns.
+Sampler of a few Zentangle®-original Tangles

-The official tangles that aren’t posted online are reserved for Certified Zentangle Teachers® and are unlikely to be published in a book or online.
+The Zentangle-original tangles that aren’t posted online are reserved for Certified Zentangle Teachers® and CZTs are specifically asked not to publish tangles that have not been publicly released first by Rick and Maria in their newsletter.
 CZTs thus have additional patterns to teach in their workshops that are not available otherwise.
-And that’s a very good reason for you to find a local CZT® and take a class.
+And that’s but one very good reason for you to find a local CZT® and take a class.

 1. Ahh